 Mix together dressing ingredients with a small whisk.
 Pour over coleslaw mixture and toss to coat.
 Refrigerate until ready to serve.

-Check out more of my family favorite recipes:
+Check out more of my favorite recipes: